-Assuming that the families can prove that the accident was a result of the airline's wilful misconduct, the court system where the family sues will limit the family’s recovery, not the Montreal convention.
+Assuming that the families can prove that the accident was a result of the airline's wilful misconduct, the court system where the family sues will limit the family’s recovery, not the Warsaw Convention.
 For example, a US court might set fair compensation for the loss of a spouse at several million dollars.
 But an Indonesian court is likely to set fair compensation at far less.
 That makes “where to sue” a critical decision for each family.
 And the Warsaw Convention strictly limits where suits against airlines such AirAsia may be brought.

 Let's get it out of the way: there is little in common between the apparent loss of AirAsia Flight QZ 8501 and the disappearance of Malaysia Airlines Flight MH 370.

 But Flight 8501's disappearance does have at least some resemblance to the 2007 loss of Adam Air Flight 547.
 Both Indonesian airliners disappeared shortly after contact was lost in bad weather.
 Both disappeared in Indonesian airspace -- the AirAsia flight over the Java Sea; the Adam Air Flight over the Makassar Strait.

 The speculation after the Adam Air crash was that the flight was brought down by severe weather -- weather that the crew had been warned about.
 But that turned out to be wrong.
 Adam Air Flight 547 went down because the crew fixated on troubleshooting a problem with the aircraft's navigation system, not because of weather.
 The crew became so preoccupied withthe navigation system that they allowed the aircraft to slowly roll into a steep bank.
 They allowed the nose to point down and the aircraft to build too much speed.
 When the pilot figured out was going on and tried to recover, his control inputs broke the wings.

 But the AirAsia Crew Had Requested a Deviation for Bad Weather